tvheadend/tvheadend/docs/class/mpegts_service.md

 have a lot of services you may want to use [filtering](webui_general) to limit the number of grid entries.

-**Tip**: Remember to remove the filter when you're finished (uncheck the check box next to the "Filters" option).

 **2.** Double click on the channel field, a drop down listing of all defined channels will appear, check/uncheck the check box next to the channel you'd like to associate/disassociate the service with.